2015 Burkinabè general election

 General elections were held in Burkina Faso on 29 November 2015.
-The elections were the first national elections in the country since the 2014 Burkinabé uprising and the departure of President Blaise Compaoré, who had ruled Burkina Faso for 27 years.
-The party of former President Compaoré, the Congress for Democracy and Progress, was banned from presenting a presidential candidate in the presidential elections but was still able to participate in the parliamentary election.
+They were the first national elections in the country since the 2014 Burkinabé uprising and the departure of President Blaise Compaoré, who had ruled Burkina Faso for 27 years.
+Compaoré's party, the Congress for Democracy and Progress, was banned from presenting a presidential candidate in the presidential elections but was still able to participate in the parliamentary election.

 The presidential election was won by Roch Marc Christian Kaboré of the People's Movement for Progress, who received 53% of the vote in the first round, avoiding the need for a second round.
-Kaboré took office on 29 December, becoming only the second civilian president since the country gained independence in 1960 and the first civilian to hold the post in 49 years.
+Kaboré took office on 29 December, becoming only the second civilian president since the country gained independence from France in 1960 and the first civilian to hold the post in 49 years.

 Background

 2014 uprising

 Following an amendment in 2000, the constitution limits presidents to two terms of five years.
 However, the restrictions were not applied retrospectively, allowing President Blaise Compaoré, who had been in office since 1987, to run for a further two terms; accordingly, he was re-elected in 2005 and 2010.

 On 30 October 2014 the National Assembly was scheduled to vote on a constitutional amendment that would scrap term limits.
 However, the vote sparked protests, with the National Assembly building, Ouagadougou City Hall and the Congress for Democracy and Progress headquarters set on fire.
 As a result of the protests, the vote was suspended.
 Protests were also reported in other cities, including the second largest city Bobo Dioulasso.

 Compaoré subsequently announced that he would withdraw the constitutional amendment.
 On 31 October, Compaoré resigned and suggested an election should be held within 90 days.

 Armed Forces Chief of Staff General Honoré Traoré first assumed the role of acting head of state.
 However, many protesters criticised the new transition of power because of Traoré's ties to Compaoré.
 Some protesters have called for the election of Kouamé Lougué.
 After a brief power struggle, the armed forces asserted that Yacouba Isaac Zida had their unanimous backing to be the interim head of state, although some protests continued against having a military-led interim administration.